 “We are seeing less in-restaurant visits and more takeout, drive-through, and delivery business.
 So, do we really want to be making investments in restaurants when there are fewer people dining in and more people ordering online through our branded app and through the third-party apps?”

-The short answer is no, but in the age of digital restaurant ordering, it is never quite that simple.
+The short answer is no, but in the age of digital food ordering systems, it is never quite that simple.
 And, restaurateurs need to understand why.

 Why Using a Single Delivery Approach May Fail

 Using a single delivery approach comes with a few caveats.
 First, it limits the customer base to only those that would use a specific app or choose to order from the branded app.
 It eliminates the opportunity to convert 3rd party app users into paying customers and vice versa.
 Secondly, a single food delivery approach may also lead to higher expenses resulting from the exuberant commissions charged by 3rd party servicers.
 In some cases, such commissions may rise to more than 30%, creating additional problems for restaurants struggling with thin profit margins.

 Combined Use of 3rd Party Food Delivery Aggregators and Branded Apps Maximize Profitability

 The best approach to building a digital ordering strategy depends on the unique demographics of the area and what customers want.
 Restaurants need the data to justify any strategy and without a clear, data-driven direction, the best idea is usually to create a combined approach.
 Combining both 3rd party food delivery aggregators with branded apps targets the largest possible customer base.
 Unfortunately, 3rd parties may come with higher commissions and even increase the risk to the business through bad publicity.
 So, the question becomes, “Which strategy is most likely to please customers without sacrificing brand value?”